nsaylan/Cohort-19/devops/hands-on/Ansible/S2-ansible-02-using-playbook-with-task/README.md

-# Hands-on Ansible-02 : Using Playbook with Tasks
+# Hands-on Ansible-02: Using Playbook with Tasks

-Purpose of the this hands-on training is to give students the knowledge of basic Ansible skills.
+The purpose of this hands-on training is to give students the knowledge of basic Ansible skills.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- Learn ansible playbooks.
+- Learn Ansible playbooks.

 ## Outline

-- Part 1 - Install ansible
+- Part 1 - Install Ansible

 - Part 2 - Ansible Playbooks